-These are just some of the conditions that the Court may order in a typical case.
-Cases involving sexual offenses or defendants placed on Intensive Supervised Probation may have significantly restrictive, and life altering, additional requirements.What are the real-life repercussions of a felony conviction?
+These are some of the conditions that the Court may order in a typical probation sentence, but there may be others as well.
+Cases involving sexual offenses or defendants placed on Intensive Supervised Probation may have significantly restrictive, and life altering, additional requirements.What does a Felony Conviction Mean for My Rights in the Future?

-No matter the specific charge, a felony is a serious matter with serious legal and life consequences.
-It is imperative that you speak with an experienced Criminal Defense Lawyer as soon as possible regarding your case.
-An experienced criminal defense attorney can analyze the facts of your case for officer mistakes and potential motion issues, factual strengths and weaknesses, and mitigating factors for negotiation with the prosecutor.
-While every case and circumstance is different, your chances for getting an outcome with as limited an impact on your life as possible greatly increases with an experienced criminal defense attorney fighting for you.
+Whatever the specific charge, a felony is an extremely serious matter that carries serious life and legal consequences.
+It’s imperative that you talk with a capable and experienced Criminal Defense Lawyer such as attorney Patterson Weaver as quickly as possible about your case.
+A capable and experienced Criminal Defense Attorney can scrutinize your case for law enforcement errors and substantive motions issues, factual weaknesses and strengths, and helpful factors for negotiation with the prosecutor.
+While every case, and every circumstance, is different, your odds for getting an outcome with as limited an impact on your life as possible greatly increases with an experienced Criminal Defense Attorney fighting for you.

-Patterson Weaver Law proudly serves Colorado Springs, Pueblo, Teller County, Park County, Elbert County, Douglas County, Fremont County, and the surrounding areas.
-If you live outside of Colorado Springs, in many instances attorney Patterson Weaver can travel to you for the initial free consultation.
+Patterson Weaver Law proudly serves Pueblo, Colorado Springs, Park County, Teller County, Elbert County, Fremont County, and the nearby areas.

-Don't face the weight and force of the government alone.
-Contact Patterson Weaver Law today.
+Do not face the weight and force of the government alone.
+Contact attorney Patterson Weaver today.

 Life happens.
 Let us help.